 She should have known.
 The signs had all been there.
 They had been living in some other realm, one where they were ghosts, unable to touch each other, trapped between shifting veils of grief and guilt, uncertainty, and divine decree.
 When the Captain sailed away still silent and uncommunicative, Fiona wondered what would become of them all.

-More distress had followed in the form of an accusation from one of the islanders.
+Prior to Muireal’s disappearance, there had been an accusation from one of the islanders.
 A farmer’s wife claimed that Muireal, in passing, had cursed a pregnant cow who subsequently died after giving birth to a deformed and stillborn calf.
 Superstitious mutterings began to grow among some, including speculation as to what or who might be to blame for a fishing boat that had gone down off the coast, or for the recent poor fishing yield.
 Whether or not they actually believed it had something to do with Muireal’s effect was unimportant.
 The fact was that Muireal frightened and disturbed people.
 Her oddness coupled with her beauty only added fodder for those who still loved to gossip of witchery and banshees.
 A small but “polite” delegation from the village meeting hall was sent to Fiona’s cottage demanding that Muireal be sent away to an asylum somewhere for the strange and feeble minded.

 Only one person stood up in defense.
 It was a boy named Alasdair who lived on a neighbouring croft and who sometimes helped Fiona with her own farm chores.
 He was an engaging, good humoured lad and always greeted them as he passed by on his way to market.
 Alasdair was the only other person besides Fiona and her sons who seemed to understand that Muireal, though peculiar, was certainly not dangerous or feeble minded.
+He would often sit with her on the bluff and listen to her play.
+He was even familiar enough to tousle her dark bronze curls affectionately.
+He was able to make her smile.
 He convinced everyone that Muireal’s esteemed father, the Captain, would have to be back from the sea before any decision could be made.
 The delegation was somewhat relieved and went home after that.

 Muireal who was hiding in her room heard everything.
 To make matters worse, during the past week Fiona had found her down at the beach in a very distraught and agitated state, but this time it was due to her female cycle, which had finally begun.
 Muireal was alarmed and confused by what was happening to her.
 The sight of blood terrified her.
 Perhaps she was remembering that terrible night when she looked out the window after hearing the screams of her mother.
 In the light coming from the kitchen, she had seen Duff bleeding profusely from his wound as he ran.